wwoast/redpanda-lineage/README.md

 The Red Panda Lineage dataset is a flat-file human-editable dataset of pandas.
 A small group of passionate red panda lovers manually curates this dataset by making updates or commits to this repository.

-When a commit is accepted, Github Actions will run the bundled Python scripts, and publish a single JSON file to the _GitHub pages_ branch of this repository.
+After each commit that changes panda or location data, running `deno task build` merges the database into a single JSON file.
 This file is queryable using the [Dagoba](https://github.com/dxnn/dagoba) graph query language, allowing a fully [browser-based red panda lineage viewer](https://redpandafinder.com) to be written.
 Peek at our [Design Documentation](https://github.com/wwoast/redpanda-lineage/blob/master/docs/DESIGN.md) for more details.

 ## Updates